-Cases of misuse, abuse and dependence have been reported.
-Caution should be exercised in patients with a history of substance abuse and the patient should be monitored for symptoms of pregabalin misuse, abuse or dependence (development of tolerance, dose escalation, drug-seeking behaviour have been reported).
+Pregabalin can cause drug dependence, which may occur at therapeutic doses.
+Cases of misuse, abuse have been reported. patients with a history of substance abuse may be at higher risk for pregabalin misuse, abuse and dependence, and pregabalin should be used with caution in such patients.
+Before prescribing pregabalin, the patient's risk of misuse, abuse or dependence should be carefully evaluated.
+Patients treated with pregabalin should be monitored for symptoms of pregabalin misuse, abuse or dependence such as development of tolerance, dose escalation, drug-seeking behaviour..